nickmonad/bips.dev/web/content/46/index.md

 <h3> Address derivation </h3>

-To derive the address from the above calculated public key and timelock, we create a <tt>witness script</tt> which locks the funds until the <tt>timelock</tt>, and then checks the signature of the <tt>derived_key</tt>.
-The <tt>witness script</tt> is hashed with SHA256 to produce a 32-byte hash value that forms the <tt>witness program</tt> in the output script of the P2WSH address.
+To derive the address from the above calculated public key and timelock, we create a `witness script` which locks the funds until the `timelock`, and then checks the signature of the `derived_key`.
+The `witness script` is hashed with SHA256 to produce a 32-byte hash value that forms the `witness program` in the output script of the P2WSH address.

 ```
     witnessScript: <timelock> OP_CHECKLOCKTIMEVERIFY OP_DROP <derived_key> OP_CHECKSIG